Georgia Railroad and Banking Company: CSX

 The Georgia Railroad originally fell under common management with the Atlanta & West Point Railroad and the Western Railway of Alabama, commonly known as "the West Point Route."

 In 1967, ACL merged with the Seaboard Air Line Railroad to form the Seaboard Coast Line Railroad (SCL).
 SCL continued to operate the Georgia Railroad as a subsidiary alongside the Louisville & Nashville Railroad and the Clinchfield Railroad.
 These were known collectively as the "Family Lines System."
 SCL continued to operate the Georgia Railroad under its initial charter; the Georgia Railroad was maintained as a separate company, with SCL leasing the rail properties.
 Two years later, the Georgia Railroad ended its traditional passenger service, though it continued to operate a bare-bones mixed train service between Atlanta (Atlanta Union Station) and Augusta (Augusta Union Station).

 In 1980, SCL merged with Chessie System to form CSX Corporation.
 In 1982, SCL and L&N merged to form the Seaboard System Railroad, beginning what would be a process in which the CSX operating companies would be merged into a single railroad.
 The Georgia Railroad was the first to be merged away.
 The railroad properties of the Georgia Railroad and Banking Company, which had been operated under a lease for 90 years by CSX and its predecessors, were formally merged into Seaboard System Railroad.
-The mixed train service also ended that year.
+The mixed train service ended in 1983.

 In 1986, Seaboard System Railroad renamed itself CSX Transportation.
 The same year, Georgia Railroad Bank was acquired by First Union; most former branches are now part of Wells Fargo.
 A year later, Chessie System merged into CSX Transportation.

 After a period of somewhat heavy use during the CSX ownership, most through traffic has been diverted from the former Georgia Railroad mainline.
 As of October 2018, only a single through train in each direction daily uses the line.

+Heritage unit

+On June 25, 2024 CSX unveiled ES44AH No. 1834 honoring the Georgia Railroad as the 16th unit in their fleet.
+The unit is painted with the cab and nose in the YN3 paint of CSX with the long hood being painted in the Georgia Railroad's blue with silver stripe scheme.
+Before this ET44AH No. 3415 was given the Georgia Railroad's emblem on the sides of the nose.